35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Co-working places in Antigua

-In Antigua, you will find more and more co-working places if don’t feel like working from home.
+In Antigua, you will find more co-working places if you don’t feel like working from home.
 Here are the ones I know of

 Impact Hub – Impact Hub is an original open-air Co-working space under the porch of a courtyard.
 Right beside a nice coffee shop and the famous Wachuma vegan restaurant.
 Everything you need for a productive day!

-Other places that I haven’t been to but know of are Twisted Scissors, El Cubo Center, and La Vid Coffee Roasters.
+Other spots that I haven’t been to but know of are Twisted Scissors, El Cubo Center, and La Vid Coffee Roasters.

 Antigua Gyms